blnz/webcv/README.md

 Copy `haarcascade_frontalface_alt.xml` from `<path to opencv source>/data/haarcascades/` to the data folder.

-Run with `python server.py` and browse to http://localhost:8888 when the model has been trained.
+It re-installs the image and retrians the model, every time on startup.